NiceneNerd/BCML/docs/README.md

 ## Setup

-There are three ways to install BCML.
+There are a few ways to install BCML.

 ### PyPI